-Nikola Ivanov’s visual meditation titled The World Turns and Water Falls combines the tranquility and majesty of nature with humanity’s desire to come to terms with the flow of life and the search for balance—a harmonious relationship between one’s own needs and respect for the surrounding environment.
+Nikola Ivanov’s visual meditation titled The World Turns and Water Falls explores the feeling of loss and the inability to forget and come to terms with the past.

 “I’ll reach the river, even though I don’t remember a river ever flowing through this city.